namyamalik/tinyos-docker/README.md

 ## tinyos-docker
 ## Author: Namya Malik

-A docker container that has all the dependencies to install TinyOS.
+Instructions to install and run TinyOS within a docker container.
 I used MacOSX but should work on other systems.

 ### How I generated the dockerfile
 * Create `Dockerfile` and add instructions to it